doctorandrewbrown/bridgendphysics/README.md

 Users need to:

-* Find details of tutors qualifications to assess suitabiity.
+* Find details of tutors qualifications and experience to assess suitabiity.
-* Find details of the tutors experience to assess suitabiity.
+* Find information on location of service.
 * Find details of subjects covered to assess suitabiity.
 * View social proof of service ie. user testimonials to assess suitabiity.
 * Find details of features of the service to assess suitabiity.

-Blogging functionality is not included in the scope at this (MVP) stage but could easily be added in future.
-Article pages (HTML) could easily be added to the MVP at a future date.
-In this way, the current MVP provides immediate value and potential for future extensibility to serve the business strategy.
+* Find information on fees.
+* Find contact details.

+Site owner needs to:
+* Establish a web presence to showcase the services offered.

 ### Structure